US Department of State Travel Alerts and Information

 Finding resources at your home academic institution

-Many colleges and universities have issued statements to their communities regarding information, guidelines, and resources for those affected by or wanting additional information on the executive order and the travel ban.
+In 2017, many colleges and universities have issued statements to their communities regarding information, guidelines, and resources for those affected by or wanting additional information on the executive order and the travel ban.
 In addition to suggestions for external resources, these academic institutions have often referred members of their community to on-campus resources.
 What follows is a list of the different types of campus offices that may be providing resources.
 This list (and the corresponding examples) is not exhaustive.
 It is instead meant to illustrate the types of resources that may be available on your campus.
 Please inquire with your college or university's administration officials for information specific to your institution.

 Office of the Dean of Students